nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 We recommended to use this for simpler copy pasting of commands otherwise replace any "porch-test" value with your repository's name in the below commands.
 {{% /alert %}}

-## Step 1: Initialize Your First Package
+## Step 1: Initialize Your First Package Revision

-Create a new package in Porch using the `init` command:
+Create a new package revision in Porch using the `init` command:

 ```bash
 porchctl rpkg init my-first-package \